parksomin72/wireframing/README.md

 Wireframing helps identify usability issues and feature gaps early in the process, which prevents costly revisions later.

-**Example**: During wireframe reviews, a team might realize that the user flow for resetting a password is unclear—this can be corrected before building backend logic.
+**Example**: During wireframe reviews, a team might realize that the user flow for resetting a password is unclear. this can be corrected before building backend logic.

 ---

-Wireframes are not just a design tool—they're a strategic asset in the software development process, supporting better decision-making, smoother collaboration, and higher-quality outcomes.
+Wireframes are not just a design tool. they're a strategic asset in the software development process, supporting better decision-making, smoother collaboration, and higher-quality outcomes.

 ## Wireframing in Practice